 that they believe it never should have been published).

 Even with the overwhelming evidence that vaccines are safe and effective, some

 parents still decide not to have their children vaccinated or to delay vaccinations.

 But this is extremely risky because vaccine-preventable diseases like measles are

-still very much around.
-So if an unvaccinated child gets one of these preventable
+still around.
+An unvaccinated child who gets one of these preventable diseases could

 Sometimes, kids can have a reaction to a vaccine like a mild fever or rash.
 But